-The IU School of Education at IUPUI is home to renowned research centers that provide opportunities for professional development and collaboration with researchers, educators, and community and school leaders.
+The IUPUI School of Education is home to renowned research centers that provide opportunities for professional development and collaboration with researchers, educators, and community and school leaders.

 Center for Urban and Multicultural Education